emsync/emsyncv2/README.md

 - Add songs to the queue
 - Vote up or down the existing songs
 - Controlling the music according to the permissions granted by the Room's creator
-- View all listener in the rooms
+- View all listeners in the room
 - Get real time feedback of the songs being played
-- Enable / disable listeners votes
+- Enable / disable listener's votes

 ## Technical Specs

-## Oncoming features
+## Upcoming features

 - Chat Utility
 - Progressive App